"Actually, my dog I think is the only person who consistently loves me all the time." - H.G. Bissinger

 Option 3: If you need the pup flown to you, but would prefer a guaranteed time you may purchase a guaranteed seat for the Nanny.
 Many folks like to use their miles for this option.
 If you purchase a seat in advance, the Nanny would only charge for their time.
 You can expect to pay the same or close to the rate if they were flying standby in addition to the cost of the ticket.

-Option 4: I am willing to drive up to 60 minutes one way at a location of my choosing to meet you to help shorten your drive.
+Option 4: You can drive to Michigan to pick up your puppy.
+I am willing to drive up to 60 minutes one way at a location of my choosing to meet you to help shorten your drive.

 Option 5: You're welcome to fly here and I will meet you at your hotel or airport to deliver your puppy.